 Next Steps for Leadership and Programming

-In 2021 ReconcilingWorks executive director and RIC program coordinator became Qualified Administrators of the Intercultral Development Inventory (IDI)®.
+In 2021, the Executive Director and the Director of Programs & Engagement of ReconcilingWorks became Qualified Administrators of the Intercultral Development Inventory (IDI)®.
 “The Intercultural Development Inventory® (IDI) is a theory-based assessment of intercultural competence - the capability to shift cultural perspective and appropriately adapt behavior to cultural differences and commonalities - which allows individuals and groups to see their progression along the Intercultural Development Continuum® (IDC).”
 In January of 2022, the ReconcilingWorks Board of Directors will take an IDI® Assessment, work through their organizational and individual results.
 The leadership of the organization will work to create a plan that will build and strengthen the organization's capacity and awareness in Intercultural Competence, Culture, Diversity, and Inclusion.

 What will this look like?